jdwissler/the_c_book/README.md

-This repository contains my answers to 'The C Book'.
+My answers to 'The C Book'.